 Fortunately, we now better understand how to improve gut health, and a few lifestyle changes can make a big difference.

 Change your diet.

 Changing how you eat is the most effective way to improve gut health.
 Excess amounts of sugar, fat, high-fructose corn syrup and processed foods wreak havoc on the gut.
 Transitioning to a diet of more whole, natural foods will make a big difference.
 Make sure you’re eating foods with both probiotics (namely fermented foods like miso, sauerkraut, tempeh, and yogurt) and prebiotics (like garlic, onions, leeks, and oats).
 Fiber intake also improves gut health, so try to eat more dark-colored vegetables and whole grains as well.
-Click here to learn about five foods that boost your digestion and enhance your gut health.

 How you eat isn’t quite as important as what you eat, but it’s still key to improving gut health.
 Eating slowly, chewing thoroughly, and taking breaks between bites all help promote digestion, which leads to a happier gut.

 Hydration also affects the body’s ability to digest food and helps keep the gut healthy.
 Make sure you’re drinking plenty of water, especially during exercise or if you live in a warm climate.
 Try to limit your intake of coffee, soda, and alcohol as well.
 Eating watermelon, cucumber, and other foods with high water content also improve hydration.

 Poor gut health can harm sleep quality – but poor sleep can also damage the gut.
 Make it a priority to get enough shut-eye, and try to improve your sleep hygiene.
 That means going to bed and getting up at the same time each day, avoiding screens during the hour before bedtime, and keeping work and other stressors out of the bedroom.